cantr1/OldProjects/README.md

 # DataSciencePortfolio
-Welcome to my Data Professional Portfolio!
+Welcome to my Data Science Portfolio!
 This repository serves as a comprehensive showcase of my data-driven projects, methodologies, and coding expertise.
 Here, you'll find an overview of various projects I've made throughout my data science journey, from exploratory data analyses to data visualizations and advanced predictive analytics.

 Features: